What is Restaurant Marketing?

 This quote still resounds true today.
 Finding out what marketing avenues are working, and which ones are not, is a difficult task for offline marketers.

-When spending money on a restaurant marketing campaign, it is a dire necessity to measure the amount of money that it, in turn, brings in as revenue.
+When spending money on a restaurant marketing campaign, it is a dire necessity to measure the monetary value of the campaign to generate significant revenue.

 But again, in an offline environment, this can become a very challenging thing to do.

-How would you even know that a customer returned to your place of business because of a marketing campaign, or if they simply revisited without interacting with your campaign at all?
+Without Bloom, how would you know that a customer returned to your place of business because of a marketing campaign?
+How would you track if they simply revisited without interacting with your campaign at all?

 WiFi Marketing and Analytics